swanserquack/duinocoin-convertor/README.md

 # Duinocoin-Convertor

 This is a fan made project, it has no relation to the duino-coin team or the [main repository](https://github.com/revoxhere/duino-coin).
-This program is a simple program which converts to and from duino-coin.
-The prices are grabbed from coingecko's api.
+This program is a simple program which converts to and from duino-coin, using the prices from the [coingecko api](https://www.coingecko.com/en/api/documentation).

-Any PR or issue's are welcome, feel free to contribute
+Any PR or issue's are welcome, feel free to contribute.

-When you want to update, run the Updater.py to automaticlly update the files.
+When you want to update, run the Updater.py to automatically update the files.

 # Installation Instructions